What is an audit?

 What should you audit?
 Anything you want to understand better and make data-informed decisions about your time, your tech, your content, your finances, your marketing, and on and on!

-Which is the beauty of the framework alone: it’s specific enough to guide you and flexible in requirements for what you need to evaluate.
-It’s fixed, yet mutable.
-Inside The Fiery Well, we do tech, time & content audits together.
-Each audit we do follows the same process, and the same steps, with varying levels of detail and, prompts for further evaluation.
+This is the beauty of the framework alone: it’s specific enough to guide you and flexible in requirements for what you need to evaluate.